 The internal control systems may themselves, by their nature, have limitations, and it is not possible to guarantee that they will fully achieve their objectives.
 Therefore, there is no assurance that the Group will not unknowingly and unintentionally violate laws and regulations in the future.
 In FY2022, a US subsidiary of the Company suffered an outflow of funds due to fraudulent instructions being received from a third party who represented himself as a senior executive of the Company.
 The Company will continue to work to enhance its internal control system, including the measures to respond to misconduct by third parties.

-However, it should be noted, changes in laws and regulations or changes in interpretations of laws and regulations by the relevant authorities may also cause difficulty in achieving compliance with laws and regulations, or in continuing business in certain regions or business categories and may result in increased compliance costs.
+However, it should be noted, changes in laws and regulations or changes in interpretations of laws and regulations by the relevant authorities may also cause difficulty in achieving compliance with laws and regulations, or in continuing business in certain regions or business categories, and may result in increased compliance costs.
 Furthermore, if the Group is in violation of these laws and regulations, the Group may be subject to administrative sanctions, such as fines, or criminal penalties, and legal actions claiming damages may be filed against the Group.
 In such cases, the Group’s reputation may be adversely affected, and the Group’s business, operating results and financial condition may be adversely affected.
 In the past, the Company was imposed fines, etc. as administrative sanctions.

 (4) The Shares of KIOXIA Holdings Corporation

 In September 2017, the Company entered into a Share Purchase Agreement with K.K.
 Pangea (the “SPA”), a special purpose acquisition company formed by a consortium led by Bain Capital Private Equity, LP, for the sale of all shares of the former Toshiba Memory Corporation, which operates the Memory business.
 Accordingly, it was decided that the Memory business would be treated as a discontinued operation.
 Subsequently, as of June 1, 2018, the sale of the shares was closed in accordance with the SPA, and the Company reinvested 350.5 billion yen in total in K.K.
 Pangea while implementing this sale of the shares with the aim of ensuring a stable business transfer.
 As a result, the former Toshiba Memory Corporation was deconsolidated from the Group, and K.K.
 Pangea and the former Toshiba Memory Corporation was treated as affiliates accounted for by the equity method.
 In August 2018, K.K.
 Pangea carried out an absorption-style merger with the former Toshiba Memory Corporation and Pangea changed its name to Toshiba Memory Corporation (the name of which was further changed to Kioxia Corporation as of October 1, 2019).
 In March 2019, it implemented a sole-share transfer making Toshiba Memory Corporation the wholly-owned subsidiary in the share transfer and establishing Toshiba Memory Holdings Corporation (the name of which was changed to KIOXIA Holdings Corporation as of October 1, 2019; hereinafter “KHC”) as the parent company and, as a result, KHC became the Company’s affiliate accounted for by the equity method.
-The book value of the shares in KHC held by the Company is 84.0 billion yen in the non-consolidated financial statements and 323.0 billion yen in the consolidated financial statements (as of March 31, 2022).
-As a result of the conversion of the convertible preferred shares in KHC held by the Company into common shares in August 2020, the percentage of the voting rights held by the Company is 40.6%, while the Company granted instruction rights in respect of a part of its voting rights to INCJ, Ltd. as of November 11, 2022, the date of the Quarterly Securities Report for the Second Quarter of the 184th Fiscal Year.
+The book value of the shares in KHC held by the Company is 84.0 billion yen in the non-consolidated financial statements and 268.0 billion yen in the consolidated financial statements (as of March 31, 2023).
+As a result of the conversion of the convertible preferred shares in KHC held by the Company into common shares in August 2020, the percentage of the voting rights held by the Company is 40.6%, while the Company granted instruction rights in respect of a part of its voting rights to INCJ, Ltd. as of June 28, 2023, the date of the Annual Securities Report for the 184th Fiscal Year.
 Therefore, the income/loss generated by KHC affects the equity in earnings or losses of the Group.